How to Create an Invoice: A Freelancer's Complete Guide

 Dates and metadata

-Issue date, due date, and any reference numbers (PO number, project code).
+Issue date, due date, payment terms, and any reference numbers (PO number, project code).
 This section sets the timeline for payment.

 Line items